robertcollier4/KeyboardNavigation/README.md

 Press W (“word”) to move the cursor to the right one word at a time. (words can contain punctuation) Press B (“back”) to move the cursor to the left one word at a time. (words can contain punctuation)
 ```
-I found that Sublime's move "words" and "words_ends" keybindings of vim's "b" and "w" emulation mode still stop at some punctuation characters even if you make "word_separators" blank.

 KeyboardNavigation allows vim "w" and "b" like movement fastly through contiguous boundaries.